In this guide, we will look at the best Buddhist mudras, including:

 - Close your eyes and meditate for a few moments.

-- Now hold your left hand open palm up on your lap.
+- Now hold your left hand open on your lap, palm facing upwards.

-- Place your right hand over your leg so that your finger tip touch the earth.
+- Place your right hand over your leg so that your fingertips touch the earth.

 - Meditate in this position for 30 minutes.